Brandon Scherff

-Brandon Scherff (born December 26, 1991) is an American former professional football guard who played in the National Football League (NFL) for 10 seasons.
-He played college football for the Iowa Hawkeyes, earning unanimous All-American honors.
+Brandon Scherff (born December 26, 1991) is an American former professional football player who was a guard for 10 seasons in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes, earning unanimous All-American honors in 2014.
 He was selected by the Washington Redskins in the first round of the 2015 NFL draft, where he played for seven seasons and earned five Pro Bowls and one All-Pro selection.
 He also played for the Jacksonville Jaguars.

 Early life

 A native of Denison, Iowa, Scherff attended Denison High School, where he was a two-way lineman, earning first-team all-state honors on offense as a senior after earning second-team all-state on defense as a junior.
 As a sophomore, he played quarterback, passing for 1,200 yards on the season.
 Scherff's high school coach was Dave Wiebers.
 He also played basketball, where he led the state in rebounds as a senior, and baseball, where he helped his team qualify for the state tournament as a junior.

 Scherff was also on the school's track & field team, where he was a standout shot putter and discus thrower, earning All-State recognition.
 He won two state titles in the shot put as a sophomore and a senior, placed third as a freshman and second as a junior.
 He won the shot put event at the 2010 Drake Relays, recording a career-best throw of 18.77 meters, setting a school record.
 At the 2010 Iowa State T&F Championships, he placed third in the discus throw, with a personal-best throw of 48.95 meters.

 Regarded as a three-star recruit by Rivals.com, Scherff was ranked as the No. 44 offensive tackle prospect in 2010.
 He committed to Iowa over offers from Iowa State, Kansas, Kansas State, Missouri, and Nebraska.